 The cannabis detoxification programme is personalised to suit each patient’s individual needs and medical history.
 We offer a tailored approach to addiction treatment, combining the medically monitored detox phase with personal and group therapy, as well as several other complementary therapies.
 We also offer continuous care to all patients, equipping them for an addiction-free life once they leave our residential rehab clinic.
-To this end, we offer a two-year continuing care plan which includes teletherapy and weekly group therapy sessions.
+To this end, we offer a continuing care plan which includes weekly group therapy sessions.

 Contact us for more information about the long-term treatment programme for cannabis addiction we offer at Castle Health.